 You can choose from a wide range of options in which to invest your accounts.
-In general, the Plan's investment options are selected and monitored by the 401(k) Plan Investment Committee (the "Investment Committee"), which is the fiduciary committee charged with oversight of the Plan's investment menu (other than the Citigroup Common Stock Fund and the State Street Common Stock Fund).
-Fiduciary Counselors Inc. serves as the independent fiduciary charged with monitoring and making fiduciary decisions with respect to the Citigroup Common Stock Fund and the State Street Common Stock Fund.
-In accordance with the terms of the Plan, the Citigroup Common Stock Fund and the State Street Common Stock Fund (a closed fund) must be made available as Plan investment options, unless Fiduciary Counselors Inc. determines that retaining one (or both) of the funds is no longer consistent with ERISA.
+In general, the Plan's investment options are selected and monitored by the 401(k) Plan Investment Committee (the "Investment Committee"), which is the fiduciary committee charged with oversight of the Plan's investment menu (other than the Citigroup Common Stock Fund).
+Fiduciary Counselors Inc. serves as the independent fiduciary charged with monitoring and making fiduciary decisions with respect to the Citigroup Common Stock Fund.
+In accordance with the terms of the Plan, the Citigroup Common Stock Fund must be made available as a Plan investment option, unless Fiduciary Counselors Inc. determines that retaining the fund is no longer consistent with ERISA.